Welcome to the Son of Grid Engine project

 See also the gridengine.org site, in particular the mail lists hosted there.
 The gridengine.org users list is probably the best one to use for general gridengine discussions and questions which aren't specific to this project.

-Currently most information you find for the gridengine v6.2u5 release will apply to this effort.
-The old Sun wiki documentation for that has now been pulled, but there is documentation for Oracle the 6.2u7 version if you think the copyright statement allows you to read it.
+Currently most information you find for the gridengine v6.2u5 release will apply to this effort, but the non-free documentation that used to be available from Oracle has been expurgated and no-one has the time/interest to replace it.
 See also Other Resources, particularly extra information locally, and the download area.